jss367/blog/_posts/2018-10-10-Software-I-Use.md

 [Pcloud Drive](https://www.pcloud.com/download-free-online-cloud-file-storage.html)
 * Not as good as the others but I still use it every day

 Yes, I do use four different cloud services (actually more, but these are the ones I recommend).
 All for slightly different purposes.
-There's also SugarSync, which I haven't played with much yet.

 # Programming